by Nicole Berardoni M.D., Paul Lynch M.D., and Tory McJunkin M.D.

 When Mike Ives came to Arizona Pain Specialists, he was in excruciating pain.

 “I had pain in my back, all the way to my toes,” he explains.
 “My pain was a 9 out of 10, and I was unable to function.”

 Mike saw an orthopedist and received a recommendation for a hip replacement, but was wary of the extremely invasive procedure.
-Looking for a second opinion, Michael came to the flagship Arizona Pain Specialists location in Scottsdale, a suburb in the Phoenix Metro Valley.
+Looking for a second opinion, Michael came to the flagship Arizona Pain Specialists location in Scottsdale.

 Epidural steroid injections are often used to treat patients with chronic pain syndromes and can be used to treat sciatica, herniated discs, and degenerative disc disease.